A surfacer dwarf who works for Marjolaine.

 - Rank Up: Dorothea goes from being a Revered Mother in Denerim to Divine Justinia V, after the death of the elderly Beatrix III.

-- Deadpan Snarker: Aimed at the Circel Tower's way of live mostly.
+- Deadpan Snarker: Aimed mostly at the Circle Tower's way of life.

 - Dual Wielding: Her default fighting style of choice.